heimeshoff/VocalFold/specifications/VISUAL_GUIDE.md

 │   └── DEVELOPER_GUIDE.md [Customization]
 │
 ├── 💻 SOURCE CODE (To be created by Claude Code)
-│   ├── VoiceToText.fsproj [Project file]
+│   ├── VocalFold.fsproj [Project file]
 │   ├── Program.fs [Main application]
 │   └── [Other F# files as needed]
 │